 - Add the chicken stock, soy sauce, and sriracha.
 Bring to a boil then reduce to a simmer.
 Continue to simmer for 10 minutes.

 - Separately, hard or soft boil eggs to your preference.
-I prefer hard boiled, which can be done by putting eggs in a pot, cover the eggs with water, bring to a boil, remove from heat, and let sit for 12 minutes before straining the water.
-Then plunge into a bowl of ice water.
+To hard boil the eggs bring a pot of water to a boil.
+Add the eggs and boil for 10 minutes.
+Drain, then plunge the eggs into a bowl of ice water.
 Peel and slice the eggs.

 - Place the corn in a bowl along with a little bit of water and microwave for 1 minute until warmed through, strain out the water.